AaronTarga/CSGOContainerStats/README.md

 5. Select the top entry at the network tab
 6. Scroll down on the right side till you see Cookie
 7. Copy needed cookie value

+Script crashes with following message: "Couldn't fetch pages possibly to steam network error.".

+**Tl;dr: Try to start the script again!**

+What probably happened:
+- Steam blocked your IP.
+This is unlikely to happen because the script only sends a few requests each minute.
+- Your Cookie expired.
+If you restart the script it should detect the expired cookies and display a message that informs you to fetch new cookies.
+- There was some sort of network error like the message says.
+In this case you should try to start the script again.